NicolasGohler/fundraising-agent/README.md

-# Fundraising Scraper
+# Fundraising Agent

-Automated scraper that collects fundraising data from CryptoRank and RootData, extracts team member information, and sends results to Slack.
+Automated agent that collects fundraising data from CryptoRank and RootData, extracts team member information, enriches with email addresses via Apollo.io, and sends results to Slack.

 ## Features